Experienced Assistance with Child Custody Cases

 - Legal custody refers to the decision-making capabilities for the child.
 Many parents share legal custody, called joint legal custody, as they both have a say in jointly making decisions for the child.

-- Physical custody refers to actual time a child spends with a parent.
+- Physical custody refers to the actual time a child spends with a parent.
 Typically, one parent is the primary residential parent (PRP) and the child resides with this parent for the majority of the time.
 That parent would be said to have primary physical custody.
 The other parent, the alternate residential parent (ARP), would then have visitation privileges.

 Child Custody Modification